afrolov/lowlevelperf/README.md

 This is the slides and the C++ code examples I used to give a tech talk at TD (Toronto-Dominion Bank).

-The simplest way to view the slides is to use PDF file lowlevelperf.pdf
+The simplest way to view the slides is to use PDF file "Low-level performance optimization.pdf"

 The slides are base on [reveal.js](http://lab.hakim.se/reveal-js/#/).
 To view the presentation with reveal.js, you need to: